Crystalline color superconductors: The two-flavor inhomogeneous phases

 \subsection{The two-flavor crystalline color superconducting phase}

 Since the homogeneous g2SC phase is chromomagnetically unstable, the question arises of the possible existence of a different superconducting phase for large mismatch between the Fermi spheres.
-There are several candidate phases, which include the gluonic phase \cite{Gorbar:2005rx}, the solitonic phase \cite{Nickel:2008ng} and the crystalline color superconducting phases.
+There are several candidate phases, which include the gluonic phase \cite{Gorbar:2005rx, Gorbar:2006up}, the solitonic phase (see Sec. \ref{sec:solitonic}) and the CCSC phase.

-In this section we review some of the main results about the two-flavor crystalline phase.
-Firstly, we describe the one plane wave ansatz in the framework of the symple model discussed in Sec.~\ref{sec:mismatched}; then, we turn to the crystalline color superconducting phase and report on the Ginzburg-Landau (GL) analysis of various crystalline structures.
+In this section we review some of the main results about the two-flavor CCSC phase.
+First, we describe the one plane wave ansatz in the framework of the simple model discussed in Sec.~\ref{sec:mismatched}; then, we turn to the CCSC phase and report on the Ginzburg-Landau (GL) analysis of various crystalline structures.
 We relax the constraint of electrical and color neutrality, and treat the difference of chemical potentials between $u$ and $d$ quarks, 2$\delta\mu$, as a free parameter.